Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Round Robin

-A Round Robin bet contains 3 selections which amounts to 10 individual bets.
-It consists of: 3 doubles, 1 treble and 3 Single Stakes About bets (which contain 2 bets within each).
+A Round Robin contains 3 selections, amounting to 10 bets.
+It consists of: 3 Doubles, 1 Treble and 3 Single Stakes About bets (which contain 2 bets within each).

 Flag

-A Flag bet contains 4 selections which amounts to 23 individual bets.
-It consists of: 6 Doubles, 4 Trebles, 1 Four-Fold and 6 Single Stakes About in pairs totalling 23 bets.
+A Flag bet contains 4 selections and 23 bets in total: 6 Doubles, 4 Trebles, 1 Four-Fold and 6 Single Stakes About in pairs.
 It is similar to a Yankee bet with the added 6 pairs of Up & Down bets.
 You need at least one winning selection to get a return.

 Super Flag

-A Super Flag bet contains 5 selections which amounts to 46 individual bets.
-It is an advanced version of the flag bet (in which 23 bets are placed from four selections), containing 10 Single Stakes About bet, 10 Doubles, 10 Trebles, 5 four-selection Accumulators and one five-selection accumulator.
+A Super Flag contains 5 selections and 46 bets.
+It is an advanced version of the Flag, containing 10 Single Stakes About bets, 10 Doubles, 10 Trebles, 5 four-folds and 1 five-fold accumulator.

 Rounder